BZFlag-Dev/bzflag/plugins/fairCTF/README.txt

 PARAMETERS:

-The behavior of the plug-in is configureable with four parameters:
+The behavior of the plug-in is configurable with four parameters:

 	-loadplugin "/pathtoplugin/fairCTF.so,A:B:C:D"